-The animals you claim for must be kept on your farm from 17 October until 31 March the following year.
+The animals you claim for must be retained on your holding (including away winterings) from 1 December until 31 March the following year.

 If any animal you have claimed for dies or is sold, you must write to or email your local area office within 10 days of becoming aware and ask for the animal to be withdrawn from your claim.

 For scheme years 2015 to 2019, a choice of currency between sterling and euros has been available to businesses claiming Direct Payments.
 From scheme year 2020 we will only pay you in sterling.

 Payments will be made to your business’ nominated bank account using BACS.

 We can only pay into a United Kingdom bank account held in the name of the business.
 You must provide your business’ bank account details to allow us to pay you.